hagai-lvi/twitter_term_document_matrix/twitter_net.md

 frequentTermMatrix <- termMatrix[names(frequent),names(frequent)]
 ```

+## Basic graphs
-Now, we construct a graph from the most frequent terms
+We construct a graph from the most frequent terms:

 ```r
 # make a binary matrix